iani/sc-projects/ti_iz220129/How_to_play_Duel.md

 ![](minimax.png)

-If X chooses tactic I on the first move, Y gets one point for choosing tactic I, IV, or VI.
-This means that the expected damage of tactic I is -1.
+If X chooses tactic I on the first move, Y gets a point for choosing tactic I, IV, or VI, in the second move.
+This means that the expected damage of tactic I for X is -1 in this case.
-If X chooses Tactic III on the first move, Y gets 3 points for choosing Tactics III and VI.
-In other words, the expected damage of Tactic I is -3.
+If X chooses Tactic III on the first move, Y gets 3 points for choosing Tactics III and VI, in the second move.
+In other words, the expected damage of tactic III for X is -3 in this case.
-X chooses the tactic with the least expected damage.
-It can be strategy I, II, IV, or V.
+X should choose the tactic with the least expected damage.
+It would be strategy I, II, IV, or V.

-In the second move, the expected damage of Y is the maximum value of each column plus the score (negative numbers).
+In the second move, the expected damage of Y is the maximum value of each column plus the profit of Y (negative numbers).
-If X chooses tactic I on his first move, Y will get 1 point if he chooses tactic I, but X will get 3 points on his third move.
-So the expected loss is 3+(-1)=2 points.
+If X chooses tactic I on their first move, Y will get 1 point if they chooses tactic I in the second move, but X can get 3 points on their third move.
+So the expected loss for Y is 3+(-1)=2 points.
-If Y chooses tactic IV, he will get 1 point as well, but X will get 5 points on the third move.
-So the expected loss is 5+(-1)=4 points.
+In the same case, when Y chooses tactic IV, Y will get a point as well, but X will get 5 points on the third move.
+So the expected loss for Y is 5+(-1)=4 points.

-In this way, the player anticipates the opponent's moves.
+In this way, the player should anticipate the opponent's moves.
-In order to predict the next few moves, analyzing game trees is necessary.
+In order to anticipate the next few moves, it would be necessary to analyze game with game trees.
-However, the analysis is very complicated, so we will not do it this time.
+But it is so complicated, so we will not do it this time.

 ## Are games fair? - Simulations of each strategy

+The purpose of a classic board game such as chess would not be to discover a winning strategy.
+Computers compute games, but humans play games.
+Since finding the optimal strategy has to do with winning the game, it should be done in actual games.
+However, a game that is significantly out of balance will reduce the motivation of the players.
+Therefore, the game designer should show that the game is somewhat fair.

 ## The game matrix generates musical structure